kowith337/PersonalFilterListCollection/filterlist/facebook/readme.md

 ### I will not...
 - Support all of **beta** subdomains!
-- Support anything that related to `Free Basics`, `internet.org` and other likes.
+- Support anything that related to `Free Basics`, `internet.org` and others like.
   - Instead, I will prevent connections to those related services due to it's really broke the internet, even Facebook itself.
     - For example, if you trying to open `mbasic.facebook.com` for access the minimal version of Facebook mobile site (aka.
 Feature phone mode), you will get redirect to `h.facebook.com` **without HTTPS connections**, then redirect you back to `mobile.facebook.com` and may force to use the cripped smart phone layout like visiting `m.facebook.com` or `touch.facebook.com`.
 	  > depend on what your browser's user agent that you are...